mengelbrecht/slimline/README.md

 #### Callable Check

-The function `slimline::utils::callable` can be used to check if the a function or command with the given name exists and can be called.
-This is useful to check if e.g. a specific program is installed.
+The function `slimline::utils::callable` can be used to check if a function or command with the given name exists and can be called.
+This is useful to check if e.g. a specific executable is available.

 The function has the following signature: